tjjdoherty/llm-project-1/README.md

 - **Documents chunked by Chain Summarisation**
     - **Document Chunking Matters**:
     - The model has no memory between prompts.
-If you want your model output to reflect some knowledge or contribution across separate generations of your chain prompt, then you need to re-introduce previous information into subsequent API calls, such as the previous model answer being part of the next prompt in Refine Chain, or the “summary of summaries” that re-reviews the intermediate outputs in Map Reduce.
+You need to reintroduce information / answers in Refine Chain, or Summary of Summaries in Map reduce in the next API call if you want your model output to reflect some knowledge across multiple prompts.
     - **Spread one idea across separate chunks**: Most Chain Summarisation techniques divide text into chunks of roughly uniform length at line or sentence breaks.
-Ideally we get clean breaks in sections/subsections (e.g. chapters of a book) but that currently just doesn't happen because LLMs aren't well-suited for dividing large docs, because they can't read it all at once.
-As document chunk length increases you'll quickly lose granularity and detail.
+Ideally we get clean breaks in sections/subsections but currently that is difficult.
+LLMs aren't well-suited for dividing large docs, because they can't read it all at once.
+Granularity quickly decreases as chunk length increases.
-    - **Unlucky document chunking**: If you are interested in a general concept found across multiple 'chunks', you'll present the concept to the model in fractured pieces and it won't comprehend it properly.
-Model performance declines because:
+    - **Unlucky document chunking**: If a concept is found across many chunks the model will have a fractured understanding of it:
-        - "... one or both chunks may be left with insufficient detail,
+        - "...one or both chunks may be left with insufficient detail
         - ...one or both may contain enough information for the model to produce a vague, or incomplete, or incorrect answer.
         - ...both sections may contain enough information for the model to produce complete, and therefore duplicate answers that are unrepresentative of the original document."
     - All in all, segments between 4k - 6k tokens in length (6 - 9 pages) may be ideal.
-    - **Token output limits** you need to specify the token output limit - how small a summary do you want from the input documents?
+    - **Token output limits** you need to specify the token output limit - how small a summary do you want?
         - **Compression Ratio** is the ratio of input token limit / output token summary. **How much are you summarising this input?**.
-A low ratio would be preserving a lot of the information in the summary.
-20:1 is usually workable for summarisation as a starting point.
+A low ratio preserves lots of info in summary.
+20:1 is a starting point.
 OpenAI models don't have an explicit token limit, but for context tasks they generally don't exceed 2k output.
         - **Context Window**: This is the sum of input and output token limits.
 It doesn't specify input or output because **it's a measure of token processing capacity of the model**.

 - More to Follow...